Dennis Waterman: Death

 Waterman died from lung cancer at his home in La Manga, Spain on 8 May 2022 at the age of 74.

 In popular culture

-Little Britain caricature
+Little Britain

-Waterman was caricatured by David Walliams in the radio and TV comedy series Little Britain, in sketches where he visits his agent (played by Matt Lucas) looking for parts.
+Waterman was caricatured by David Walliams in the radio and TV comedy series Little Britain, in sketches where he visits his agent, Jeremy Rent (played by Matt Lucas) looking for parts.
 Most of the jokes in these sketches feature Waterman being extremely small, with common objects being made to appear massive in comparison.
-The Waterman caricature is offered, but always declines, respectable parts because he is not allowed to "write the theme tune, sing the theme tune" (rendered as "write da feem toon, sing da feem toon") of the particular production.

-This running joke is based on Waterman having sung the theme tunes for at least four of the programmes in which he starred, namely for Minder, Stay Lucky, On the Up and New Tricks.
+The Waterman caricature is offered, but always declines, respectable parts because he is not allowed to "write the theme tune, sing the theme tune" of the particular production.
+This running joke is based on Waterman having sung the theme tunes for at least four of the programmes in which he starred, namely Minder, Stay Lucky, On the Up and New Tricks.
 In November 2006, Waterman made a guest appearance in Comic Relief Does Little Britain Live, alongside the comedy character version of himself.